This post contains affiliate links.

 Signing up with Amazon Associates is easy and you can start using it right away.
 The only catch is that you have to make a few “qualified sales” in the first six months or your account will be closed.
 That’s not too big of a deal though, because if you don’t meet this benchmark you can open a new account and try again.

-Usually I use Amazon links to sell gear like hiking boots and backpacks or to make gift guides for the holidays.
+Usually, I use Amazon links to sell gear like hiking boots and backpacks or to make gift guides for the holidays.
 If someone goes to Amazon through my affiliate link buys any product – even if it’s not the one I advertised on my site – I still get a percentage of the sales.
+I also recently started using the Amalinks Pro plugin to add product showcases, comparison tables, and Amazon approved ‘Buy Now’ buttons to my site as well!

 Rakuten works like CJ.
 Fill out your website profile once and you can apply to companies on the platform with only one click.